-This is the ‘bread and butter’ of any chartered accountancy practice – the annual accounts preparation.
-The accounts is a document that reports the financial health of your business for the year, in particular the annual profits.
+This is the ‘bread and butter’ of any chartered accountancy practice – the preparation of the annual accounts.
+The account is a document that reports the financial health of your business for the year, in particular the annual profits.
 We believe this document is key as it “tells a story” of your business, and we take pleasure in meeting our clients at the year-end to explain this story and help them plan for the coming year.
 This is what we refer to as “bringing the numbers to life”.

 Our starting point for preparing the accounts is to use the records that you provide.
 Our approach depends on whether the client prepares their own bookkeeping on cloud software (like QuickBooks or Xero) or if they use one of our template Excel spreadsheets (and of course we give advice on how to use it!).